Miniature American Shepherd Grooming Guide

 Miniature American Shepherds have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Miniature American Shepherd's coat healthy and help you bond with your dog.

-With a typical weight of 20-40 lbs and lifespan of 12-13 yrs, the Miniature American Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Size: around 20-40 lbs.
+Lifespan: about 12-13 yrs.
+The Miniature American Shepherd is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 Prospective Miniature American Shepherd owners should know that this medium herding breed demands an informed approach to nutrition, exercise, and preventive health management.

 Health Predisposition Summary: Miniature American Shepherds show higher-than-average incidence of hip dysplasia, progressive retinal atrophy, drug sensitivity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.